Archived Water Damage Blog Posts

 Determine how to handle mold.
 While a good house inspector can assess for a lot of damage, mold is not easily detectable.
 You will need to have a second inspector come in and specifically check for mold.

-- Mold is a scary problem as it can be toxic to breathe.
-You do not want to be living in a water mold damaged home as it can seriously affect your health.
+- Mold is a scary problem as it can cause health effects.
 Have a mold inspection conducted before making any offers on the house.

 - Go for an industrial hygienist over a run-of-the-mill mold inspector.
 A more thorough examination will be conducted.